 L.T. is a 2018 23 foot C-Dory Venture powered by a 140 hp Suzuki outboard.
-23 feet is smallish by Looper standards, but having camped and rafted throughout the mountain west, I'm comfortable without many creature comforts.
-Twenty plus days on my raft in the Grand Canyon doesn’t leave much room for anything except food, tents, water and a few stashed six packs.
+23 feet is smallish by Looper standards, but I’ve camped and rafted throughout the mountain west the last 40 years so I'm comfortable without many creature comforts on my adventures.
+Twenty plus days on a raft in the Grand Canyon doesn’t leave much room for anything except food, tents, water and a few stashed six packs.

-I can tow it reasonably well with my Toyota Tacoma and take full advantage of its ability to get into tight places and go fast if I need or want to get some quick miles behind me.
-It's safe in bigger water, but usually not much fun because the interior can get rearranged if everything is not stowed or tied down, sometimes even if it is.
-It planes at about 15 mph, can touch 30, maybe 32-33 with favorable current and wind, but has a sweet spot at 20-22.
-I often cruise at a traditional displacement hull speed of 6-8 mph to take in the scenery, especially in the canals, just like my friends on the trawlers.
-But my I have a lot more flexibility and seldom put in the long days at the helm that they do.
+It's safe in bigger water, but usually not much fun because the interior can get rearranged quickly if everything is not stowed or tied down, sometimes even if it is.
+It planes at about 15 mph, can touch 30, but has a sweet spot at 20-22.
+I often cruise at a traditional displacement hull speed of 6-8 mph to take in the scenery, especially in the canals and waterways, just like my friends on the trawlers.
+But L.T.’s speed gives me a lot more flexibility, so I seldom put in the long days at the helm that they do.

 I have lived in Breckenridge, Colorado for the last 40+ years but was born and raised on the Chesapeake Bay where my family usually had some type of boat and boating was as natural as skiing became in Breckenridge.
 As a kid, I dreamed of